kevinbell140/dotnet_basketball/README.md

 # dotnet_basketball

-Instructions for manually populating a clean database.
+The database will automatically populate upon startup and each day on a timer.
+Please note the following considerations:

-0)(optional) Make your own free trial account and sports data and update the api key in the service class, so you dont use up all my calls.
+0) Make your own free trial account and sports data and update the api key in the service class, so you dont use up all my calls.
+You can change the subscription key in the /Services/DataService constructor.

-1)Log in as admin@fbbm.com

-2)/teams/fetch

-3)/players/fetch

-4)/playerseasonstats/fetch

-5)/games/fetch

-6)/games/fetchpost  (if its the post season)

-7)/playergamestats/fetch
+1) Admin account is admin@fbbm.com, password is Password12#

-    *This method contains a loop that iterates from a chosen start date to the current day.
-The start date will default at 03/11/2019, but can be changed inside PlayerGameStatsController.cs.
-Be careful, you might use up all your api calls.
+2) /Services/PlayerGameStatsService/FetchAsync() contains a start date for which all game logs after will be selected.
+Be careful with this date as it is easy to use up all of your api calls on the free trial account.

-8)/standings/fetch

-9)/news/fetch

-The database should now be ready to use.

-Instructions for daily updates on an existing database

-1)/games/fetch (or /games/fetchpost)

-2)/playergamestats/fetch

-3)/standings/fetch

-4)/news/fetch